 Grief is the feeling of loss, potent and tangible.
 The absence of their touch, their voice, their presence becomes thicker.
 As circles are cast and images of veils becoming thinner are all around, I want to reach out and remember.
 I want to celebrate through tears and memories.

-When I lost my mom last year, I realized the depths of grief.
+When I lost my mom, I realized the depths of grief.
 I realized that the words I would speak during ritual were more than just words, they were cries out, cries into the places I have only talked about circumspectly.
 While I knew that loss would touch me, grief became ritual.
 A ritual of remembering.

 What is Remembered, Lives

 I have new rituals to create for myself and for my dead.
 And I’ve realized that I have not ritualized the death of my mom.
 I was waiting for…the right time, the right thing, the right words that are never going to come.

 But I am readying anyway because closure is a gift to myself.
 To her.

 I will pull out the photo albums of pictures that she put together years before I would know them to be the first thing in my car when the fires started.

 While on the anniversary of her death, I pulled them out on my own, this year, I will tell stories with others.
 I will let them know who she was and who she still is in my life as it is now.

 I will call out her name when the Beloved Dead are invoked at the North Bay Reclaiming ritual.
 I will say it loud enough for others to hear it and I will trance to the space where she lingers.
 I will listen.
 I will reach out.
 I will ask her for guidance and wisdom.
 I will ask to hear her voice again.

 I have an altar to my mother on my desk at home.
 Above the picture I have of me and her stands Hecate.
 Watching over.
 There is a statue of an angel that I found in my mom’s things after the funeral.
 And an amethyst cavern that holds my grief.